 - Visit the website again and no more errors will appear.

 Do not panic if the “Your Connection is Not Private” error in your browser because its solution is very simple.
-In this article we have presented eight simple methods to fix this error.
+In this article ( How to Fix SSL Connection Error ), we have presented eight simple methods to fix this error.
 If you know any other method for solving this error, please share it with us in the comments section below.
 See you in the next article.